 - Sample app now handles the ISensorEvents::OnLeave event.
 This event occurs

 if it is GPS).
 The app now closes down GPS mode in the control if this occurs.

-- The m_Icons member variable in COSMCtrl now maintains COSMCtrlIcon
+- The m_Icons member variable in COSMCtrl now maintains COSMCtrlIcon pointers

 - Fixed a bug in the sample app where the CMySensorEvents::OnDataUpdated and

 of the sample app.

 - The GPS Location triangle is now drawn using some transparency.

-- Refactored the ancillary "COSMCtrl*" classes which the main
+- Refactored the ancillary "COSMCtrl*" classes which the main control

-- GDI+ code path which draws fractionally zoomed tiles now uses
+- GDI+ code path which draws fractionally zoomed tiles now uses in-memory

 - When drawing fractionally zoomed tiles, the next zoom level tiles are now

 used in preference to the previous zoom level.